Starting Price, Per Night*

 Tips for Asia Cruises

 One thing is certain: Asia will beguile you.
 The cultures of China, Japan, Indonesia, and the rest are vastly different from how you grew up in Australia.
 Certain traditions will feel seeped in history while other common practices may leave you scratching your head.
+Be sure to spend some time understanding the region you visit before hopping on your Asia cruise to avoid having an awkward situation in the moment.
 Here are a few tips for sailing Asia:

 - Beware of the bathrooms.
 In many Asian countries, “squat” toilet facilities are the norm.
 There’s no commode so instead you’ll stand over a space in the floor, squat a bit, and do what you came to do.
 It’s not so easy for some women and those with mobility issues.
 Look for Western-style bathrooms in places like tourist restaurants and some museums.
 Always carry some change (oftentimes there is a small fee to use the facilities) as well as some toilet tissue and sanitary wipes.
 In Japan you may find the opposite problem.
 The toilets are often very modern contraptions with tons of digital controls that do who knows what!